DaltonSW/aocgo/cmd/aocli/README.md

 [![aocli leaderboard demo](https://asciinema.org/a/misVkiiAbGsJb0xq1iq3WXhfk.svg)](https://asciinema.org/a/misVkiiAbGsJb0xq1iq3WXhfk?autoplay=1)

+### `user`

+Loads all available information for the available user.
+This essentially runs `view` on every puzzle, but doesn't visualize the puzzle itself.
+Counts all the user's stars across the days and years, and displays that in a table.

+Syntax: `aocli user`

 ### `submit`

-This exists!
-Need to document it!
+Submits an answer to a puzzle.
+The year, day, and part are NOT presently able to be specified, and will use the directory structure naming to derive the year and day.
+The part to submit to will be determined by the current state of the puzzle.
+For example, if the puzzle already has a correct answer 1, then it will submit to answer 2.

+Submission validation is in place as well, preventing you from submitting obviously incorrect errors.
+For example, you can't submit previously submitted answers, nor can you attempt to submit the answer to part 1 for part 2.

+Syntax: `aocli submit <answer>`

-### `check-update`
+### `version`

-Will check the internal version against the latest GitHub repo release to see if there's a new version available.
+Will print out the latest version.
+Will also check the latest GitHub repo release to see if there's a new version available.

-`aocli check-update`
+Syntax: `aocli version`

 ### `update`

 Will attempt to download and install the newest version of `aocli` in-place, if there is one newer.

-`aocli update`
+Syntax: `aocli update`

 ### `reload`